✓ Lagt i kurven → Se kurv

 • Test play from approx. week 19–20 if weather has been good

-• Inspect all lines: Check for winter damage and wear
+• Inspect all lines — check for winter damage and wear

-• Replace damaged anchors/plugs: Ensure all attachment points are secure
+• Replace damaged anchors/plugs — ensure all attachment points are secure

-← Back to main page
+← Back to Clay Court Manual